jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/owasp-benchmark-fluid-attacks/index.md

 ## What is the OWASP?

-Perhaps you’ve heard of the [OWASP
+Perhaps you've heard of the [OWASP
 Top 10](https://owasp.org/www-project-top-ten/) list of vulnerabilities.
 The Open Web Application Security Project ([OWASP](https://owasp.org/)) is a non-profit foundation committed to helping improve software